Outdo your I Do’s in the Outdoors

 4. When nature calls (and it can’t go to voicemail).

 Dancefloor?
 Ready for some moves.
 Buffet?
 Delicious.
 Restrooms?
-Hm, let’s double check that.
+Hmm, let’s double check that.
 One big tip: Don’t assume the venue you choose has the restrooms that meet the needs of your guests.
 Often overlooked, check out the number of restrooms and the state they’re in.
 You will need a minimum of 2-3 bathrooms stalls for your event - all working, clean, and comfortable.
 Think about how they can be stocked to meet all your guests’ needs.
-Thankfully there are services such as Royal Restrooms, who bring portable luxury restrooms (and showers) directly to your venue.
+Thankfully there are services such as Luxury Restroom Trailers in Oregon and Washington and Royal Restrooms (nationally), who bring portable luxury restrooms and showers directly to your venue.

 5. Coordinating your vendors and your guests.